preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-types/working-with-sections-and-blocks/index.rst.txt

 You add additional blocks, work with the settings, move or delete blocks the same way as editors do when editing a page, see: :doc:`Working with Blocks </blocks/working-with-blocks/index>`

-**Note!** When editing a page, blocks that belong to the Page Type is locked, meaning they can not be moved or deleted, and settings for those blocks can't be edited.
+**Note!** When editing a page, blocks that belong to the Page Type may be locked, meaning they can not be moved or deleted, and settings for those blocks can't be edited.
 But content can be edited, if applicable, using Write mode.
-In Omnia 6.10 and later, additional settings for this are available, see below.
+For more information on this, see *Lock a blick or not*, below.

 Copy a block from the clipboard
 ---------------------------------------------